Night sweats: Causes and treatments for men and women

-If you’ve ever felt really nervous before a work presentation, you know that anxiety often goes hand-in-hand with sweating.
+If you’ve ever felt really nervous before a date or work presentation, you know that anxiety often goes hand-in-hand with sweating.
 And it’s not just while you’re awake: People who suffer from panic disorder are significantly more likely to experience night sweats.

 When your thyroid is overactive (hyperthyroidism) it produces excess thyroid hormones, which causes your metabolism to speed up.
 That can make you easily feel overheated, and ramp up sweating around the clock.

-7. Nocturnal hypoglycaemia
+7. Nocturnal hypoglycemia

 8. Infection or disease

 In some cases, night sweats are caused by an infection such as tuberculosis or a disease like lymphoma.
-“Don’t be fearful, but if you recently started having night sweats your doctor needs to know about it” Dr. Ojile says.
+“Don’t be fearful, but if you recently started having night sweats your doctor needs to know about it,” Dr. Ojile says.

 Night sweats in men